Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Additional Experiments

 The results are visualized in Figure \ref{fig:random-coefficient-results-1} and Figure \ref{fig:random-coefficient-results-2}.
 In the first configuration, we observe a steep price increase in the very beginning, followed by a steady decline in prices.
 This indicates a consistent behavior with previous results in smaller markets.
 However, we also observe that convergence is much slower in market C07Q2.
 In general, slow convergence is to be expected as the large number of players and the complexity of the interaction make the feedback noisy and impede learning.

 With Thompson sampling, our results are less promising.
-Interestingly, we observe a split between runs: Half of our runs resulted in high collusion indices, while the other half was much more benign.
+Interestingly, we observe a split between runs: Half of our runs resulted in high competition indices, while the other half was much more benign.
 A potential reason is, again, slow convergence due to complexity.
-In market C07Q2 (not displayed), the convergence of Thompson sampling was slightly better, resulting in an average collusion index of about 0.25.
+In market C07Q2 (not displayed), the convergence of Thompson sampling was slightly better, resulting in an average competition index of about 0.25.

 Lastly, the alternative profit model "product", where every agent is evaluated on the profit of its product alone, shows comparably quick convergence to competitive prices.
-Keep in mind that the \textit{reference price} is still based on the assumption that \textit{a firm coordinates its prices}, which means that collusion index values below zero can occur easily with this non-cooperative profit model.
+Keep in mind that the \textit{reference price} is still based on the assumption that \textit{a firm coordinates its prices}, which means that competition index values below zero can occur easily with this non-cooperative profit model.

 \FloatBarrier